| About | Instagram | FB | LinkedIn | Spotify | Toss a coin to your

 - Not sure about IB, but 43 and above should get you to the interview stage?

-- Testimonial – The official document given to you by your school
+- Testimonial – The official document given to you by your school.
+It’s a pretty generic document detailing your academic abilities and character

-- CCA List – The website states that you have to include your top 10 most recent activities/achievements, from secondary school and above.
+- List of Achievements – The website states that you have to include your top 10 most recent activities/achievements, from secondary school and above.
 I’m quite amused that they specified 10, because in my year, they let us write a 1 page resume, and some people

 - Personal Statement – “A letter of introduction not exceeding 500 words on your experiences that have shaped your desire to study Medicine.”
 That’s about 1 page, similar to my year of application; do read my tips in the section below for tips!

 - Referee Reports – Only shortlisted candidates will be invited to nominate referees, so just have a teacher in mind if/when you get shortlisted and need a referee (get one who’s likely to give you a glowing recommendation).
-This replaced the 2 letters of recommendation during my year, and this new form seems a lot more standardised and fair than the old system (where our referees would just write open-ended essays).
+This replaced the 2 letters of recommendation during my year, and this new form seems a lot more standardised and fair than the old system of open-ended essays.
+Questions in 2023’s referee report include:

-I’ve kept the original section below (2016’s portfolio requirements) just in case anyone’s interested in seeing how the application process has changed.
-The tips I wrote in 2016 are still highly applicable to the newer admission process.
+I’ve kept the original section below (2016’s portfolio requirements), because the tips I wrote in 2016 are still highly applicable to the current application process.

 - Testimonial – It’s the piece(s) of paper given by your school on A level results day, and you’ll have to get it certified as a true copy at your school’s general office or sth.